 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-CCL, a MATLAB program which estimates the Lebesgue constants for sets of points in [-1,+1] computed in several ways.
+ccl_test, a MATLAB code which estimates the Lebesgue constants for sets of points in [-1,+1] computed in several ways.
 The program is probably of limited interest except as an example of an application of the lebesgue_constant() function.

-QUADRULE, a MATLAB library which defines quadrature rules for approximating an integral over a 1D domain.
+quadrule, a MATLAB code which defines quadrature rules for approximating an integral over a 1D domain.